Worker Bees

 Feel its vast, smiling invitation

-to rest back into
+to rest back into the person

-all your life.
-Listen now—
+you’ve been all your life.

 out over the sidewalk